kpavlis/music-museum-app/README.md

 - Cafeteria ordering system with shopping cart and payment interface
 - Room Management Panel for staff to control room status and temperature

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

 - WindowsAppSDK / WinUI3
 - XAML for the UI
 - C# for the Businnes Logic

 ## 🎯 Purpose

-The Music Museum application was created to simulate a virtual museum environment dedicated to Greek music.
-It aims to educate, entertain, and engage users by offering a variety of interactive rooms and features that reflect the richness of Greece’s musical heritage.
-Whether you're a casual visitor exploring artist profiles or a staff member managing the museum’s digital infrastructure, the application provides a seamless and culturally immersive experience.
-By combining modern UI design with multimedia integration, Music Museum bridges tradition and technology in a way that is both accessible and inspiring. **It is developed solely for academic and research purposes.**
+Music Museum was created to offer users a rich and engaging experience of music culture through a virtual environment.
+It brings together interactive exhibitions, music playback, screenings, and ambient spaces that simulate the atmosphere of a real museum.
+The application invites users to explore, enjoy, and connect with the essence of musical identity in a modern and immersive way. **It is developed solely for academic and research purposes.**

-## 📋 Prerequisites
+## 🧰 Prerequisites

 - **Windows 10 version 1809 or later** (Windows 11 recommended)
 - **Visual Studio 2022** (version 17.1 or newer)